 8.4 Disputes.
 In the event of a cost report dispute between the Scheduling Coordinator and the Affected Participating TO, the Affected Participating TO and the CAISO shall continue to provide service under this LTWTUCA.
 Any cost report related dispute between the Parties shall be resolved in accordance with the provisions of Article 27.

-8.5 Participating TO Cost Recovery
+8.5 Affected Participating TO Cost Recovery

 The costs of the Network Upgrades necessary to enable the long-term Wheeling Through Priority will be reflected in Appendix C to this LTWTUCA and recovered from the Scheduling Coordinator through charges under the corresponding LTWTSA.
-The Participating TO will calculate the charges consistent with Section 10 of the Appendix GG of the CAISO Tariff.
-The Participating TO shall only recover the costs associated with Network Upgrades assigned to the Scheduling Coordinator in connection with its long term Wheeling Through Priority from the Scheduling Coordinator.
-The costs of the Network Upgrades may not be included the Participating TO’s Transmission Revenue Requirement used to determine the Regional Access Charge.
+The Affected Participating TO will calculate the charges consistent with Section 10 of the Appendix GG of the CAISO Tariff.
+The Affected Participating TO shall only recover the costs associated with Network Upgrades assigned to the Scheduling Coordinator in connection with its long term Wheeling Through Priority from the Scheduling Coordinator.
+The costs of the Network Upgrades may not be included the Affected Participating TO’s Transmission Revenue Requirement used to determine the Regional Access Charge.
 Any Network Upgrades that are eligible for recovery under the Local Access Charge may be recovered by the Affected Participation TO in accordance with the CAISO Tariff provisions applicable to Local Access Charges in addition to the payment of the monthly rates calculated using the Wheeling Access Charge in accordance with Appendix GG of the CAISO Tariff by the Scheduling Coordinator.
 The Affected Participating TO shall use estimated costs to determine the initial rates under Appendix C at the time of execution of this LTWTUCA.
 Such rates shall be updated once final actual costs of the Wheeling Upgrades are available, no later than twelve (12) months from the Commercial Operation Date or when FERC approves the final revenue requirement.

 Article 9.
 Emergencies